Ghost soldiers

 Ghost soldiers or ghost battalions refers to absentee army troops whose names appear on military rolls, but who are not actually in military service, generally in order to divert part of the soldiers' salaries to an influential local entity such as army officers or others.
 Soldiers may equally benefit from the corruption scheme by returning to their civilian occupations and routines while gaining marginal income.
 The practice, however, weakens the military and makes it susceptible to military offensives and major defeats since leaders ignore the true number of available troops at their disposal on various frontlines.
 Severe occurrences of ghost soldiers have been cited in Vietnam, Iraq, Afghanistan, Syria, Somalia, and other countries with dramatic military, humanitarian, and historic consequences.

 Transnational

 In a 2008 transnational analysis, John Hudson and Philip Jones found a negative correlation between a country's level of corruption and the cost per soldier.
-Indeed, an higher corruption and rate of ghost soldiers results in lower reported maintenance costs.
+Indeed, a higher corruption and rate of ghost soldiers results in lower reported maintenance costs.